godotengine/godot-docs/tutorials/plugins/running_code_in_the_editor.rst

 Editing variables
 -----------------

 Add and export a variable speed to the script.
-The function set_speed after ``setget`` is executed with your input to change the variable.
-Modify ``_process()`` to include the rotation speed.
+The code inside ``set()`` is executed with your input to change the variable.
+Modify
+``_process()`` to include the rotation speed.

 .. tabs::